Science diplomacy for effective multilateralism

 Stakeholder Type

-A key goal for science diplomacy is to find ways to balance competition against strategic cooperation.
-Science diplomacy has traditionally established itself as a way to use science as a “soft power” that can advance diplomatic objectives through scientific collaborations that create goodwill between nations.
+A key goal for science diplomacy is to find ways to balance strategic cooperation against competition.
+Science diplomacy has traditionally established itself as a way to use science as a “soft power” that can advance diplomatic objectives.
 The 50th anniversary of signing the Antarctic Treaty, for instance, engaged diplomatic and academic communities in the use of science diplomacy as a tool for improving multilateral relations.
-Commitments to science-based diplomacy have since been incorporated into national strategies and policies, opening new avenues for co-operation.
-This has been important in establishing positive communication and diplomacy, helping collaborative navigations of “global commons” issues such as COVID-19, climate change, exploitation of space, deep sea mining and managing Arctic and Antarctic resources.
+Commitments to science-based diplomacy have since been incorporated into national strategies and policies, opening new avenues for cooperation.
+This has been important in establishing positive communication and diplomacy, helping collaborative navigations of “global commons” issues such as COVID-19, climate change, exploitation of space, deep-sea mining and managing Arctic and Antarctic resources.

 Future Horizons: